 Welcome to the website of the Work and Organisational Psychology group

 The field of work and organisational psychology is part of the discipline of psychology and addresses psychological aspects of work and organisations.
-Led by Christian Korunka, the group investigates, among others, the following issues:
+Led by Prof. Roman Prem, the group investigates, among others, the following issues:

 • What are new demands in our modern world of work?